jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 #### Types of Tiles

-Tiles can either be a simple road tiles which are used to connect other tiles, or they can be *special tiles* which includes one of three game pieces on them: a mine, a factory, or a house.
+Tiles can either be simple road tiles which are used to connect other tiles, or they can be *special tiles* which include one of three game pieces on them: a mine, a factory, or a house.
 The basic logic of the game is as follows: **Mines provide factories with materials, factories turn these materials into goods, which they then ship to houses for consumption.**

 Players *own* the tiles that they place, including any special tiles.
 This is indicated (at least right now in this mock-up stage) by little badges with the player's color on the bottom left of the placed tile.
 (See next image for example.)
 As tiles are laid and the board expands, paths of connected roads are formed and eventually completed.
 Only after a path is completed is it scored, and players receive points based on the value of the tiles that they own.
 We'll talk about the tile valuation process a little later—that's where the pathfinding algorithm comes in.